Sidebar Site Navigation

 Each year the Department of Sociology awards the Edwin G. Flittie Scholarship ($500) to one or more outstanding undergraduate students.
 The criteria for the scholarship are:

-- 1. A minimum of 90 credit hours earned
+- 1. A minimum of 90 credit hours earned, with at least 15 credit hours in Sociology

-- 2. An overall minimum GPA of 3.5 in sociology courses
+- 2. An overall minimum GPA of 3.5 in sociology course

 The department reviews the eligible students and awards the scholarship at its graduation-and-honors banquet near the end of the spring semester of each year.